 “Go and tell my master upstairs that I am very ill.
 Tell him that my body aches badly.
 I have no single part without pain.”

 I went upstairs and found the master and his wife sitting on a marble couch spread with a soft cushion.
-The sultan told me to make gruel out of red millet.
+The sultan told me to make a red millet gruel for the gazelle.
 His wife thought that was unfitting, but he insisted on treating the creature like a beast.

 The gazelle’s condition worsened.
-Blood was flowing from his nostrils when I gathered him into my arms.
+Blood flowed from his nostrils when I gathered him into my arms.

 The gazelle said, “Mother, I shall die, for my soul is full of anger and bitterness.
 I am ashamed that I did good things for a master who has repaid me with evil.”